sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

    :align: center
    :width: 60%

-Execute the SQL queries
+Executes the SQL queries
 -------------------------

-it execute the SQL queries with the given conditions.
+It executes the SQL queries with the given conditions.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^